JimmyKenMerchant/RaspberryPi/README.md

 	* fixup.dat makes a partition of SDRAM between VideoCore (GPU) and ARM.
 	* The file name, "kernel.img", is for original ARMv6 Raspberry Pi.
 Besides, "kernel7.img" is for ARMv7 Raspberry Pi and later ("kernel8.img" may be for ARMv8 AArch64, but not yet).
 But, I experienced that "kernel.img" can run on Raspberry Pi with ARMv7 and later.

 **Arguments for 'make'.
-Compatibilities are diffrent on each project.
+Compatibilities are different on each project.
 Please check README of programs.**

 * `type=3b`: Use for Raspberry Pi 3 B